TomaszGerstel/Tomasz-Gerstel---My-IT-portfolio/index_en.md

 # Information

-The presented website is something like a personal portfolio.
-It aims to present the author's programming qualifications.
+The presented website is something in the shape of a personal portfolio.
+It aims to present my programming qualifications.
 This is done by presenting examples of created tools/applications.

 ## Briefly about me

 Java programmer (Junior level) plus frontend, without formal commercial experience in programming.
-I'm still learning.
 I have several projects of utility tools (also implemented on servers) that, for example, support my and others' work in the production plant.
-Technical and IT Education (M.Sc.
-Eng.), Postgraduate studies in Programming in **Java** [`more`](#wicej-o-mnie)
+"Technical and IT" studies (master), Postgraduate studies in Programming in **Java** [`more`](#more-about-me)

-## Technologie
+## Technologies

 - Java;
-- Python (podstawowy);
+- Python (basic);
 - JavaScript;
 - HTML, CSS;
 - MySQL;
-- Frameworki, interfejsy i standardy:
+- Frameworks, interfaces and standards:
 	- JakartaEE;
 	- Spring Framework;
 	- JDBC, JPA, Hibernate, CRUD;